Specifier

 Low Pressure Melamine, or also known as laminate, is manufactured using resin-impregnated decorative paper which is bonded to both sides of an MDF or particleboard sheet under heat and pressure.

-Decorative LPM products include a wide variety of colours and finishes. polytec's range of readily available surface textures include Woodmatt, Matt, Sheen, Gloss, Ravine, Legato, Finegrain, Ashgrain, Natura and Venette.
+Decorative LPM products include a wide variety of colours and finishes. polytec's range of readily available surface textures includes Woodmatt, Matt, Sheen, Gloss, Ravine, Legato, Finegrain, Ashgrain, Natura and Venette.

 LPM panels are most commonly used in vertical, low impact applications - such as partitions, store fixtures, and office furniture for commercial purposes.
 In residential applications, LPM can be used for vanities, entertainment units, cabinetry and much more.